BenMcGarry/AzureIoTLab/_docs/03data/sqldb.md

     ![SQL Table Designer]({{ site.baseurl }}/img/tabledesigner.png)

-1. **Follow these instructions exactly!** You need to define your table schema in line with the data that is coming from the sensor.
+1. **Follow these instructions exactly!** You need to define your table schema in line with the data that is coming from the MXChip.

     The first line will contain the field name id and will have a little key beside it.
-Click into the box and change the field name to ConnectionDeviceId.
-Change the Data Type in the drop-down to nvarchar(MAX).
-This should be the data type for all of the fields.
+Click into the box and change the field name to **Temperature**.
+Change the Data Type in the drop-down to **decimal(18,0) however change the numbers to (6,2)**.
 Continue down the list to create fields with exactly the names as follows:

     ```
     Temperature			    decimal(6,2)